 November 2017 - Grouting is complete for Tunnel 1

-On June 7, 2017, we approved the U.S. Department of Energy’s plan to stabilize PUREX Tunnel 1 by pumping in grout to encase and cover the highly radioactive materials stored in the tunnel.
+June 7 - We approved the U.S. Department of Energy’s plan to stabilize PUREX Tunnel 1 by pumping in grout to encase and cover the highly radioactive materials stored in the tunnel.
 We agree with Energy that grout – a form of engineered concrete – is the best interim method to safeguard human health and the environment in the event of further collapses.
 Although we don’t favor grout in all possible Hanford applications, we do endorse its use in this specific case as a way to keep the tunnel safe until a final cleanup decision is made for the waste in the tunnel.

 On May 9, 2017, U.S. Department of Energy workers doing routine inspections at Hanford Nuclear Reservation discovered the roof had collapsed on Tunnel 1, one of the two tunnels holding highly radioactive waste.
 They were working around the PUREX (Plutonium-Uranium Extraction) plant when they picked up an increase in background radiation.
 It wasn’t enough to cause health concerns, but it did prompt them to look for a source.
 The 20- by 20-foot hole they discovered in Tunnel 1's roof led to an emergency lock-down across Hanford.
 The lock-down was lifted after a few hours when Energy was confident that no radioactive materials had been released.
 Fortunately, no one was hurt.
 Within 48 hours, the hole in Tunnel 1 had been filled with sand, and within a few days the entire length of the 360-foot tunnel had been covered with a heavy-duty plastic tarp, secured on either side with concrete blocks.
 We’re pressing the Department of Energy to stabilize both of the tunnels.